Best Soil Mix for Indoor Plants (DIY Recipe + Expert Tips)

 Most indoor plants die not from lack of care, but from the wrong soil.
 I learned this the hard way after losing several healthy plants in my home.
 Garden soil alone simply doesn't work in pots.
 Indoor plants need proper aeration, drainage, and moisture balance.
 The right soil mix keeps roots healthy and prevents root rot.
 In this article, I'll share easy DIY soil mixes and reliable ready-made options that work well for most houseplants.

-Why Soil Mix is Important for Indoor Plants
+Best Soil Mix for Indoor Plants

 Indoor plants live in confined spaces.
 Their roots can't spread freely like outdoor plants.
 Because of this, soil quality becomes crucial.
 Good soil retains moisture but also allows excess water to drain easily.
 It also allows air to reach the roots.